Eugenia del Pino: Teaching and contributions to society

 Eugenia del Pino introduced the field of Developmental Biology to Ecuador and for a long time the PUCE, her home institution, was the only University in Ecuador with a theoretical and practical undergraduate course in this subject, and her laboratory was the only highly productive Developmental Biology research laboratory.
 Her research programs were mainly driven by undergraduate students, as no graduate programs were available in Ecuador at the time.

 Scientific collaboration was one of her strengths.
 She partnered with scientists from USA, Japan, UK and Germany.
 She did so informally, or through programs including the Alexander von Humboldt Foundation and Fulbright fellowships.
 Her productive scientific career resulted in the training of what is now an active generation of Latin American scientists.
 Her success results from her dedication and ability to train undergraduates in research.
 Her publication record is a testimony to her scientific commitment to undergraduate training, as many co-authors were her own undergraduate students.
 Eugenia del Pino trained over 300 students through both her teaching and research.

 Ecuador was one of the few countries in Latin America that did not have an Academy of Sciences.
 For this reason, Eugenia invited several colleagues to discuss the possibility of establishing the National Academy of Sciences of Ecuador (a.k.a.
 ACE because of its Spanish acronym).
 She and her colleagues drafted the statutes and obtained the legal recognition from the Government of Ecuador.
-In 2013, the Secretariat of Science and Technology of Ecuador (SENESCYT) recognized the ACE.
+In 2013, the Secretariat of Science and Technology of Ecuador recognized the ACE.
 The six colleagues became the Founding Members of ACE.
 She served as Vice President of ACE from 2013 to 2016.
 The ACE membership grew in the following years, and has more than 50 Fellows.
 ACE provides recognition to its fellows, allows communication between Ecuadorian scientists, and seeks exchanges with institutions at home and abroad.

 For about 25 years del Pino contributed to education for conservation of the Galápagos Archipelago.
 She helped the Charles Darwin Foundation for the Galápagos Islands in the establishment of a program of scholarships for Ecuadorian students in the Galápagos Islands.
 She served as Vice President of the Charles Darwin Foundation for several years in the 1990s.
 Later, due to time limitations she withdrew from the Galápagos conservation activities.

 Her work has made her a figure of importance in the Science of Ecuador and Latin America.